 Dryer balls can be used for up to a year and can even lower the amount of time it takes to dry your clothes, saving you energy and money!
 Once the dryer balls have reached the end of their life, they can be composted.

-From extraction, to production, to transportation aluminum has a huge environmental footprint.
-Yes, aluminum is the 3rd most abundant element on earth, but it takes a lot of energy to mine (yep, it’s mined just like coal) and it’s usually imported from other countries; increasing its carbon footprint.
+From extraction to production to transportation, aluminum has a huge environmental footprint.
+Yes, aluminum is the third-most abundant element on earth, but it takes a lot of energy to mine (yep, it’s mined just like coal), and it’s usually imported from other countries, increasing its carbon footprint.

 Remember those consignment stores we talked about above?
 Thrift stores and consignment stores are great places to find slightly used, and often new, clothes and household items.
-Not to mention, second-hand clothes have a much smaller carbon footprint and purchasing items second hand can save you a lot of money.
-But first, make sure it’s something you really need.
-This will save you a lot of time and energy (physical and carbon-intensive energy from driving your unwanted clothes to the thrift store) next year when you’re cleaning out your closet for spring cleaning.
+Not to mention, secondhand clothes have a much smaller carbon footprint, and purchasing items secondhand can save you a lot of money.
+But first, make sure what you’re buying is something you really need.
+This will save you a lot of time and energy (physical and carbon-intensive energy from driving your unwanted clothes to the thrift store) next spring when you’re cleaning out your closet.

 Finally, you can lower your carbon footprint by simply refusing the things you don’t need.
 Even if that item is recyclable, it still requires energy to recycle.
-Until all our nation’s energy comes from renewables, let’s think twice before accepting an unnecessary item that will just be sent to a fossil fuel powered recycling center after a single use (I’m looking at you plastic water bottles).
+Until all our nation’s energy comes from renewables, let’s think twice before accepting an unnecessary item that will just be sent to a fossil fuel-powered recycling center after a single use (looking at you, plastic water bottles).